 We’ve compiled this cost data in our Cost of Solar Index.
 The graph above shows how much you can expect to pay, on average, per kW (kilowatt) of solar installed in Massachusetts.
 We also include the price that homeowners are paying on average for entire systems in our individual regional summary pages.

 As solar prices have fallen and power prices have increased, Massachusetts homeowners have purchased larger and larger solar systems.
-In 2008, the average size of solar installations across the state was roughly 4.1 kW, and in 2015 that number has climbed 81% to 7.4 kW.
+In 2008, the average size of solar installations across the state was roughly 4.1 kW, and in 2015 to 2019 that number has climbed 81% to 7.4 kW.

 The price of solar is dropping across the US, and Massachusetts is no exception.
 The cost of solar before incentives and rebates across Massachusetts has fallen by 47% since 2008, and the cost after incentives and rebates has fallen by 13%.